 This talk is an introduction to SageMath for people who have heard very little about SageMath.
 The main goal is to talk about the history of SageMath and many of the goals that motivated the development of this project.
 There is also a short demo that illustrates the use of SageMath.

-This is a talk about how to create, display, and work with graphs in Sage.
+This is a talk about how to create, display, and work with graphs in SageMath.

 This introduction to SageMath is about the big picture: the range of functionality, what the notebook can do for collaboration and students, etc. Karl-Dieter Crisman demonstrates some basic commands, show a few servers, and how SageMath has been used for teaching.
 You'll also learn how to use R in the notebook and how to publish worksheets.